Anti-ballistic missile: Historical Project 640

 Project 640 had been the PRC's indigenous effort to develop ABM capability.
 The Academy of Anti-Ballistic Missile & Anti-Satellite was established from 1969 for the purpose of developing Project 640.
-The project was to involve at least three elements, including the necessary sensors and guidance/command systems, the Fan Ji (FJ) missile interceptor, and the XianFeng missile-intercepting cannon.
+The project was to involve at least three elements, including the necessary sensors and guidance/command system, the Fan Ji (FJ) missile interceptor, and the XianFeng missile-intercepting cannon.
 The FJ-1 had completed two successful flight tests during 1979, while the low-altitude interceptor FJ-2 completed some successful flight tests using scaled prototypes.
 A high altitude FJ-3 interceptor was also proposed.
 Despite the development of missiles, the programme was slowed down due to financial and political reasons.
 It was finally closed down during 1980 under a new leadership of Deng Xiaoping as it was seemingly deemed unnecessary after the 1972 Anti-Ballistic Missile Treaty between the Soviet Union and the United States and the closure of the US Safeguard ABM system.

-Operational Chinese system
+Modern Chinese systems

 In March 2006, China tested an interceptor system comparable to the U.S. Patriot missiles.

 China has acquired and is license-producing the S-300PMU-2/S-300PMU-1 series of terminal ABM-capable SAMs.
-China-produced HQ-9 SAM system may possess terminal ABM capabilities.
-PRC Navy's operating modern air-defense destroyers known as the Type 052C Destroyer and Type 051C Destroyer are armed with naval HHQ-9 missiles.

-The HQ-19, similar to the THAAD, was first tested in 2003, and subsequently a few more times, including in November 2015.
-The HQ-29, a counterpart to the MIM-104F PAC-3, was first tested in 2011.

-Surface-to-air missiles that supposedly have some terminal ABM capability (as opposed to midcourse capability):
+The license-built HQ-15 may possess terminal ABM capabilities.